openworm/hodgkin_huxley_tutorial/README.md

 ## Hodgkin Huxley Tutorials

-This repository contains the code for 3 related tutorials on the Hodgkin Huxley model
+This repository contains the code for a number of related tutorials on the Hodgkin Huxley model

-### Tutorial 1: HH model in Python and NeuroML
+### Tutorial 1A: HH model in Python and NeuroML

 *Target audience: those who want to learn how to implement the HH model*